RaspberryPiFoundation/sense-hat-curriculum/en-GB/treasure/index.md

     ![screenshot](images/treasure-coin.png)

-    Make sure you use a capital letter R.
+    Make sure you use a capital letter `Y`.

 + Run your code a few time to see the coin appear and disappear at random locations.